naoshibaikyu/superbuddn/epilogues/incorrect5.md

 %

+%**A NEW CHALLENGER APPROACHES.

+Naoshi: What?

+Nadine Happy: Hello inferior me!

+Naoshi Shocked: HEY WHAT DID I DO-

+%

+Naoshi: You shouldn't be using a straw.

+Scruffy Sad: I know, I know, it's bad for the environment and stuff.

+Naoshi Annoyed: Yeah, but I mean... it's a weird way to eat spaghetti.

+%

 Naoshi Annoyed: Your Honor, I hereby submit the following to the court:

 Naoshi Angry: Scruffy, what the actual FUCK?